The following is a response to the New Yorker’s endorsement of Hillary Clinton for President of the United States.

 As I write this on the morning of Election Day, one can only hope the Editors’ convincing endorsement of Hillary Clinton for US President comes to fruition, however, the otherwise coherent piece contained an inaccuracy I feel I must address.

-With regards to the WikiLeaks dump of her staff’s e-mail, the endorsement states: “Not since the release of the Nixon White House tapes has any political figure had private communications subjected to this degree of public scrutiny.
+With regards to the WikiLeaks dump of her staff’s leaked e-mails, the endorsement states: “Not since the release of the Nixon White House tapes has any political figure had private communications subjected to this degree of public scrutiny.
 Yet no dark alter ego has emerged.”

 Sadly, however, this is simply untrue.